On behalf of the Board of Directors ("Board") of Kim Heng

 Words of Appreciation & Proposed Dividends

-On behalf of the Board, I would like to express my sincerest
+On behalf of the Board, I would like to express my sincere

-appreciation to our dedicated team of management staff
+thanks to our hardworking team of management staff

-business associates for their trust in us and support through the years.
-I hope to continue to forge strong relationships with
+and business associates for their faith in us and their

+continued support through the years.
+I hope to continue

 Also, I wish to thank our key institutional investors, Credence